-- Fang's board of directors shall have authorized and approved this offering and the separation and distribution and related party transactions and not withdrawn such authorization and approval, and shall have declared the dividend of our ordinary shares to Fang equity holders; - Our board of directors and sole shareholder, Fang, shall have authorized and approved the separation and distribution, including the redesignation of the Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo with respect to his Fang Class B ordinary shares as Class B ordinary shares immediately following the distribution; - the SEC shall have declared effective our registration statement on Form F-1, of which this prospectus forms a part, under the Securities Act, and no stop order suspending the effectiveness of the registration statement on Form F-1 will be in effect and no proceedings for such purpose will be pending before or threatened by the SEC;
+- Fang's board of directors shall have authorized and approved this offering and the separation and distribution and related party transactions and not withdrawn such authorization and approval, and shall have declared the dividend of our ordinary shares to Fang equity holders; - Our board of directors and sole shareholder, Fang, shall have authorized and approved the separation and distribution; - the SEC shall have declared effective our registration statement on Form F-1, of which this prospectus forms a part, under the Securities Act, and no stop order suspending the effectiveness of the registration statement on Form F-1 will be in effect and no proceedings for such purpose will be pending before or threatened by the SEC; - our ADSs to be offered in this offering and to be distributed in connection with the separation and distribution shall have been approved for listing on the [NYSE], subject to official notice of issuance; - the conditions precedent of this offering shall have been satisfied; - the underwriting agreement shall have been signed and the conditions precedent shall have been satisfied;

-- our ADSs to be offered in this offering and to be distributed in connection with the separation and distribution shall have been approved for listing on the NYSE, subject to official notice of issuance; - the conditions precedent of this offering shall have been satisfied; - the underwriting agreement shall have been signed and the conditions precedent shall have been satisfied; - the separation and distribution agreement shall have been signed and conditions precedent shall have been satisfied, including the transfers of assets and liabilities contemplated by the separation and distribution agreement shall be in effect; - receipt of a memorandum or an opinion prepared by Crowe LLP, satisfactory to Fang's board of directors, regarding the qualification of the distribution as a transaction that is generally tax-free for U.S. federal income tax purposes under Sections 355 and 361 of the Code and regarding certain other tax matters relating to the distribution and related transactions; - receipt of a memorandum or an opinion prepared by Jingtian & Gongcheng, satisfactory to Fang's board of directors, regarding the qualification of the distribution as a transaction that is generally tax-free for the PRC tax purposes and regarding certain other tax matters relating to the distribution and related transactions; - · this prospectus shall have been made available to Fang equity holders as of the record date prior to the distribution date; - all actions or filings necessary or appropriate under applicable U.S. federal, U.S. state or other securities laws shall have been taken and, where applicable, shall have become effective or been accepted by the applicable governmental entity; - any approvals of any governmental entities required for the consummation of this offering and the separation and distribution will have been obtained; - confirmation of the solvency and financial viability of each of our company and Fang after the distribution by our and Fang's boards of directors; - no order, injunction or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of this offering or the separation and the distribution or any of the related transactions shall be in effect, and no other event outside the control of Fang shall have occurred or failed to occur that prevents the consummation of this offering or the separation and distribution; - no other event or development will have occurred or exist that, in the judgment of Fang's board of directors, in its sole discretion, makes it inadvisable to effect this offering or the separation and the distribution or the other related transactions; and - immediately prior to the distribution, our post-offering memorandum and articles of association, in substantially the form filed as an exhibit to the registration statement on Form F-1, of which this prospectus is a part, shall be in effect.
+- the separation and distribution agreement shall have been signed and conditions precedent shall have been satisfied, including the transfers of assets and liabilities contemplated by the separation and distribution agreement shall be in effect; - receipt of a memorandum or an opinion prepared by Crowe LLP, satisfactory to Fang's board of directors, regarding the qualification of the distribution as a transaction that is generally tax-free for U.S. federal income tax purposes under Sections 355 and 361 of the Code and regarding certain other tax matters relating to the distribution and related transactions; - receipt of a memorandum or an opinion prepared by Jingtian & Gongcheng, satisfactory to Fang's board of directors, regarding the qualification of the distribution as a transaction that is generally tax-free for the PRC tax purposes and regarding certain other tax matters relating to the distribution and related transactions; - this prospectus shall have been made available to Fang equity holders as of the record date prior to the distribution date; - all actions or filings necessary or appropriate under applicable U.S. federal, U.S. state or other securities laws shall have been taken and, where applicable, shall have become effective or been accepted by the applicable governmental entity; - any approvals of any governmental entities required for the consummation of this offering and the separation and distribution will have been obtained; - confirmation of the solvency and financial viability of each of our company and Fang after the distribution by our and Fang's boards of directors: - no order, injunction or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of this offering or the separation and the distribution or any of the related transactions shall be in effect, and no other event outside the control of Fang shall have occurred or failed to occur that prevents the consummation of this offering or the separation and distribution; - no other event or development will have occurred or exist that, in the judgment of Fang's board of directors, in its sole discretion, makes it inadvisable to effect this offering or the separation and the distribution or the other related transactions; and - immediately prior to the distribution, our post-offering memorandum and articles of association, in substantially the form filed as an exhibit to the registration statement on Form F-1, of which this prospectus is a part, shall be in effect.